 There are two types of proximity.
 The most obvious is physical proximity, as in the case of the University of Wyoming and Colorado State University who host the Border War football game every year.
 These two institutions are only 65 miles apart and alternate stadiums for each match-up.
 Every game culminates in the winner being awarded the Bronze Boot, a trophy which is shuttled across the state line in a traditional ceremony.

-You can read more about how these two institutions have amplified fundraising around this rivalry in a case study on their most recent event below.
+You can read more about how these two institutions have amplified engagement around this rivalry fundraising opportunity in a case study on their most recent event below.

 Proximity, however, can also mean relational proximity.
 Relational proximity can span any distance but is based on similar characteristics between the two rivals.
 Examples include two Greek chapters from a single foundation competing against one another on opposite sides of the nation or two different class years from one institution competing against each other for bragging rights on homecoming weekend.

 The most important element for this type of proximity is effectively illustrating the next feature of a potent rivalry: competitive parity.

 Competitive parity simply means that the competition is viewed as equal, meaning any outcome is possible.
 An easy way to ensure this is to evaluate whether it is better to compete on donors, dollars, or both.